SB 778: No Local Preference in State Contracts

 In an effort to eliminate local preference in the awarding of government building contracts, SB 778, a bill sponsored by Gainesville House Representative Keith Perry, was passed by Florida legislature, and was later signed into law by Governor Rick Scott on May 21, 2015.

-At Trent Cotney, P.A., our Tampa construction attorneys have helped numerous firms through the bid protest process, so we believe it is important for construction professionals to familiarize themselves with this new law, as it may play a role in the awarding of future government contracts.
+At Cotney Construction Law, our Tampa construction attorneys have helped numerous firms through the bid protest process, so we believe it is important for construction professionals to familiarize themselves with this new law, as it may play a role in the awarding of future government contracts.

 The biggest effect this will have is on Florida counties like Gainesville, for example, that had local preferences in place.
 In the case of the city of Gainesville, bidders with a license issued by the city were previously awarded government contracts over top-ranked bidders when within 5 percent of the bid price if the difference was below $25,000.
 Tampa tried to pass a similar bill in 2011, but the bill failed to pass.
 With this new state legislation, however, it is unlawful to give any local preference in the awarding of a bid when 50% of its funding is from state funds.